ramzijebalia/AICVBuilder/aicvbuilder/README.md

 4-
-we pushed our new database tabel ( resume) to our postgres database to create it uisng this command : npx prisma db push   , the file app/page.tsx is created automatically [ default contenet ( i chnage it during the clerk authentification setup commit)]  ( it called prisma client , it allow us to use prisma in our code , add  , update , delelte , resume ..)
+we pushed our new database tabel ( resume , and all the other tabels ) to our postgres database to create it uisng this command : npx prisma db push   , the file app/page.tsx is created automatically [ default contenet ( i chnage it during the clerk authentification setup commit)]  ( it called prisma client , it allow us to use prisma in our code , add  , update , delelte , resume ..)